KiranKumarAlugonda/mean-seed/README.md

 ## TODO
+- Use Yeoman (once it comes out of 1.0 Beta)
 - modularize the non-modularized files so the configurations (all the custom code) can edited separately from the functions and generic code.
+- make a Mongoose fork for people who want to use Mongoose instead of mongo-db-native as the node-mongo interface?
+- make a SASS/SCSS fork for people who prefer SASS/Compass over LESS for CSS pre-processing?